My Approach to Brand Strategy

 2. Define the narrative promise

-Positioning is not just differentiation — it’s a promise.
-I help brands articulate the transformation they’re inviting customers into, not just the services they offer.
+Positioning is not just differentiation; it's a promise.
+I help brands articulate the transformation they're inviting customers into, not just the services they offer.

 3. Build a message hierarchy